 This is the first in a new series that I hope to keep going each and every Friday.
-See, getting up at 5AM every day has it’s perks.
-No more excuses for not producing high quality, well-crafted content for our Abandoneer readers!
-To be clear, I define “Rich People” in the title as those who have wealth of time and work constantly to groom away those pesky regrets we talked about on Wednesday.
-Let’s get a little old fashioned, shall we?
+See, getting up at 5AM every day has its perks.
+No more excuses for not producing high quality, well-crafted content for our Abandon-Nation readers!
+Assuming you’re reading this on the sunset side of the day, grab your highball glass and muddler.
+Let’s make a perfect old fashioned cocktail, shall we?

 Distilleries on the Rise

 One of the newer trends that’s taken hold these past several years is craft cocktails.
 Here in the Twin Cities, we’ve witnessed the opening of over a half dozen distilleries.
 It’s no longer exclusively a craft beer scene.
 We’ve got homemade bourbon, gin, vodka, and rum to boot.